-\langle The following services (1-6) are available for free at the Health Clinic \rangle
+$\langle$ The following services (1-6) are available for free at the Health Clinic $\rangle$

-- 1. Emergency first aid treatment for sudden illnesses or injuries sustained on campus. - Emergency first aid treatment includes... - Clean and bandage wounds. - Single-administration household medicine (limited to OTC drugs) will be provided to persons who are in minor poor physical condition (e.g., those with colds, headaches, toothaches, stomach aches, bowel aches, and menstrual pain). - Temporary bed rest is available, if necessary. - 2.
-Consultation services on any health problems, and referrals to hospitals or clinics as appropriate. - 3.
+- 1. Emergency first aid treatment\ for sudden illnesses or injuries sustained on campus. - Consultation services on any health problems, and referrals to hospitals or clinics as appropriate. - 3.
 Carry out health examinations and explain health examination results. - 4.
 Check height, weight (body fat), blood pressure. - 5.
 Consultations about quitting smoking (Reservation required). - 6.
-Provide vaccination consultations, referrals, and appointments for those planning to travel overseas. - Because the Health Clinic does not have a physician on duty, they are unable to diagnose illness, administer medication, or provide injections.
+Provide vaccination consultations, referrals, and appointments for those planning to travel overseas. - \ Emergency first aid treatment includes... - Clean and bandage wounds. - Single-administration household medicine (limited to OTC drugs) will be provided to persons who are in minor poor physical condition (e.g., those with colds, headaches, toothaches, stomach aches, bowel aches, and menstrual pain). - Temporary bed rest is available, if necessary. - \\Because the Health Clinic does not have a physician on duty, they are unable to diagnose illness, administer medication, or provide injections.

-\langle Using the Health Clinic \rangle
+(Using the Health Clinic)

-When using the Health Clinic, access the survey from the QR code situated in front of the Health Clinic entrance and let a nurse know after you have entered your student ID number, name, and reason for visiting.
+When using the Health Clinic, access the survey from the QR code on the registration form on the counter near the Health Clinic entrance and let a nurse know after you have entered your student ID number, name, and reason for visiting.
+While you do not need to present your health insurance card, please bring it with you in case you need to go to a hospital for further consultation.